KE Holdings Inc. (BEKE) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Baillie Gifford and Company with over 17.63 million shares valued at $1.09 billion.
 The investor’s holdings represent 1.98% of the BEKE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is SC US (TTGP) Ltd with 10.96 million shares valued at $674.78 million to account for 1.23% of the shares outstanding.
 The other top investors are FMR, LLC which holds 7.9 million shares representing 0.89% and valued at over $486.41 million, while Capital World Investors holds 0.82% of the shares totaling 7.25 million with a market value of $446.32 million.

-KE Holdings Inc. (NYSE: BEKE) is -4.19% lower on its value in year-to-date trading and has touched a low of $31.79 and a high of $79.40 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The BEKE stock was last observed hovering at around $59.46 in the last trading session, with the day’s loss setting it -0.5% off its average median price target of $473.32 for the next 12 months.
-It is also 89.91% off the consensus price target high of $584.54 offered by 12 analysts, but current levels are 62.16% higher than the price target low of $155.82 for the same period.
+KE Holdings Inc. (NYSE: BEKE) is 4.00% higher on its value in year-to-date trading and has touched a low of $31.79 and a high of $79.40 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The BEKE stock was last observed hovering at around $60.79 in the last trading session, with the day’s gains setting it 3.21% off its average median price target of $498.32 for the next 12 months.
+It is also 89.62% off the consensus price target high of $616.57 offered by 12 analysts, but current levels are 67.18% higher than the price target low of $195.02 for the same period.

 KE Holdings Inc. (BEKE) Analyst Forecasts

-KE Holdings Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at $0.14 with sales reaching $3.09B over the same period.The EPS is expected to shrink by -69.70% this year.
+KE Holdings Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at $0.14 with sales reaching $2.71B over the same period.The EPS is expected to shrink by -69.70% this year, but quarterly earnings will post 27.00% year-over-year.